benmclaren/camillafitness/content/page/strength-training.md

 ## How it works

-This is an 8 week course.
+This is an 6 week course.
 Each week you will recieve 2 sessions by email.
 Each session is approximately 30-40 mins.

-One class will focus on upper body and core strength, and the other will focus on lower body/core, designed to elevate your heart rate.
+One class is focussed on upper body and core strength and the other is lower body/core focussed also designed to elevate your heart rate.

 ## How much does it cost?

-£50 - 8 week course (can we add the discount % as my current course is 6 weeks long) I think it sounds good to write 30% off if that's what it is...
+£50 - 6 week course.

-Next course starts 28th October - taking you up until Christmas.
+Next course starts 4th November.

 Use it or Lose it, get started today!